Fashion Studies BA

 Montclair State University’s Art and Design programs are among the region’s most competitive, and meet the rigorous standards of the National Association of Schools of Art & Design (NASAD).

-To apply to the BA in Fashion Studies program, or to any of the Department of Art and Design programs, please visit Department Admissions.
+To apply to the BA in Fashion Studies program, or to any of the Department of Art and Design programs, go to: Department Admissions.